 What if my Academic Requirements report lists my major courses incorrectly?

 See your major advisor immediately to get your Academic Requirements Form corrected.

 The staff in the College Registrar's Office, 138 Monroe Hall, are happy to assist you with any questions you may have about graduation.
 You may also emal [email protected].
 Questions about major or minor requirements should, however, be directed to the relevant department.

 Will I be notified that everything is okay?

 You will not be notified if everything is okay – you will only hear from us if there is a problem with your requirements.
 You can assume that "no news is good news."
 However, if you are anxious to verify that everything is okay, you may contact the College Registrar's Office after the add/drop deadline.
 We continue to audit your record after the degree process ends on February 1.

 If I am in a Distinguished Majors program will I receive my diploma on graduation day?

-No, you will receive a blank diploma.
+No, like all students, you will receive a blank diploma.
 The actual level of distinction that you receive in your program will be printed on your diploma, and that cannot be done until levels of distinction are reported at the very end of the Spring semester.
 Your official diploma will be mailed to you later in the summer.